-Policy consultation period 1 November 2022 to 6 January 2023

-Policy determined on

-Policy determined on XX February 2023 15 March 2023

-Policy published on school website

-Policy contact name and position Andy Bloodworth, Headteacher

-Amendments after determination -

-Department for Education school nu Imber 878-4055

-Age range 11 to 16

-Type of school Academy secondary school

-Admissions authority Great Torrington School Academy Trust

-Normal round intake Year 7

-Published Admission Number 2024

-Priority for children to another settin

-Priority for children from another set

-Buckland Brewer Primary School

-The Clinton Church of England Primary School

-Dolton Church of England Primary School

-Great Torrington Church of England Primary School

-Horwood and Newton Tracey Primary School

-Langtree Primary School

-Monkleigh Primary School

-Parkham Primary School

-Shebbear Primary School

-Designated religious character No

-Priority according to faith No

-Admissions catchment area Yes - see below

-Entitlement to free transport from Yes, if this is the closest school available to home

-Devon County Council 1 Yes, if home is in the school's catchment area

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling

-0345 155 1019 or at devon.cc/admissions or from the school office
+17 Key information.
+For glossary and e nk to further information, within this document or elsewhere.
+Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on 7 February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Andy Bloodworth, Headteacher Amendments after determination Department for Education school number 878-4055 Age range 11 to 16 secondary school Early Years provision No Type of school Academy Admissions authority Great Torrington School Academy Trust Normal round intake, (relevant age group) Year 7 Published Admission Number 2025-26 175 Priority for children from another setting Beaford Primary School Buckland Brewer Primary School The Clinton Church of England Primary School Dolton Church of England Primary School Great Torrington Church of England Primary School Horwood and Newton Tracey Primary School Langtree Primary School Monkleigh Primary School Parkham Primary School Shebbear Primary School Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office.
+If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.
 Supplementary Information Form Yes - only to be used for exceptional need priority.
-See below

-Key Dates Normal round to Year

-1 September to 31 October 2023

-Decision 1 1 March 2024

-from 15 April 2024 or from 20 school days after the refusal, whichever is later 2

-Deadline to submit appeal 22 22 April 2024

-Deadline to hear appeal 26 o hear appeal 26 June 2024 3

-Key Dates In-Year admission

-When to apply from om 1 June 2024 for Year Groups 8 to 11

-om 1 September 2024 for Year 7

-Decision wi within 15 school days of an application

-When to submit appeal from 20 school days after refusal

-Deadline to hear appeal wi thin 30 school days of the form being submitted
+See below When to apply, normal round admission 1 September to 31 October 2024.
+Late applications accepted Normal round decision 3 March 2025 When to appeal from 31 March 2025 or from 20 school days after the refusal Deadline to submit appeal 22 April 2025.
+Later appeals accepted.
+Deadline to hear appeal, normal round 24 June 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 8 to 11 from 1 September 2025 for Year 7 In-year decision within 15 school days of an application When to submit appeal any time after refusal

-1 For Devon-resident children.
-Where the school is further than a walking distance of 3 miles.
-See the Education Transport Policy for full details.
+&lt;sup>1 Devon County Council will provide free school transport for Devon-resident children where the school is further than a walking distance of 3 miles.
+See Devon's Education Transport Policy for full details or eligibility to school transport.